Pirito10/Parking-PII-UVigo/README.md

 ```

 ## About The Code

-The original specification document for this project was lost, so the only way to properly understand the system and how it works is by inspecting the code directly.
+There is no dedicated documentation for this project.
+Inspect the code for a deeper understanding of the system and how it works.

-However, the final version of the project is located in the [`P8`](P8) directory.
+The final version of the project is located in the [`P8`](P8) directory.
 Previous versions, found in other directories, may have different or fewer features.
 Therefore, the provided [`test`](test) files may not be compatible with these older versions.